Aiman-Jannat/inventory-client-side/README.md

 ### Back-end part

- -For database purpose MongoDB is used here.
+ - For database purpose MongoDB is used here.
- -Express.js, node.js
+ - Express.js, node.js